emojicode/emojicode.github.io/src/reference/optionals.md

 You can use ☁️ to test if an optional is Nothingness.

 ```
-☁️ value
+☁️ optionalValue
 ```

-☁️ returns true if *value* is Nothingness.
+☁️ returns true if *optionalValue* is Nothingness.

 ## 🍊🍦 Condition Assignment